-You can now access over 200 powerful integrations, with several new partners joining each month.
-HubSpot CRM including tools for lead management, data transfer apps, eCommerce integrations and more.
+You can now access over 500 powerful integrations, with several new partners joining each month.
+HubSpot CRM includes tools for lead management, data transfer apps, eCommerce integrations and more.

-A recent acquisition of Piesync, allows easy integration of HubSpot with many new platforms from CRM’s, to email marketing platforms and services platforms.
-At the time of writing the list of integrations sits at around 230.
-An extensive HubSpot API allows developers to build extensive integrations.
+A recent acquisition of Piesync, allows easy integration of HubSpot with many new platforms from CRMs, to email marketing platforms and services platforms.
+An extensive HubSpot API allows developers to build multiple integrations.

 Salesforce has hundreds of app integrations and built-in features that work together nearly seamlessly to extend the basic CRM capabilities of the tool.
-Some of these integrations plug right into the tools but for others, you can use Salesforce as custom API connections or full integration hub through Mulesoft.
+Some of these integrations plug right into the tools, but for others, you can use Salesforce as custom API connections or a full integration hub through Mulesoft.

 Likewise, Salesforce offers an industry-leading CRM but using the software for sales and marketing can get expensive for small and medium-sized businesses.

-The integration Salesforce offers for HubSpot and vice versa give users more freedom to pick and choose the tools they want to use.
+The integration Salesforce offers for HubSpot, and vice versa gives users more freedom to pick and choose the tools they want to use.

 HubSpot and Salesforce are two very powerful CRM vendors.
 They both offer fantastic options for any size of company in any industry.
 The choice of which one to choose or a combination of the two depends on your unique requirements.

-Feel free to reach out to us if you need help to make this choice, we are always available to offer free cursory advice.
+Feel free to reach out to us if you need help making this choice, we are always available to offer free cursory advice.